North East Lockup Helped Keep Wayward Types on Straight and Narrow

 What was North East to do with vagrants, drunks, disturbers of the peace, and other unruly types in the 1880s?
 Although a bailiff enforced the law, the town officer didn’t have a place to detain offenders after arrest.
 Placing prisoners on one of the P.W. & B. trains running through town and carting them off to the county jail was one option, but that required a long, costly trip to Elkton.
 An appearance before a magistrate and a fine could set things straight for some offenses.
 Of course, if the violator was drunk or disorderly, that was another matter.

 Yet, like any other community, North East had its share of troublemakers and occasional outbursts of drunkenness and disorder.
-One of the more serious law-breakings occurred when a crook broke into Chas’s home.
+One of the more serious law breakings occurred when a crook broke into Chas’s home.
 E. Haley.
 (And those fish wagons were running through town on Sunday, which shouldn’t be tolerated, one newspaper scribe said.)

 After the town lawman busted two troublemakers in 1885, he had to care for the wrongdoers since there was no place to detain them.
 Perhaps that was why town commissioners voted to build a lockup.
 Certainly, for the Cecil Whig’s North East correspondent, that was sufficient reason for him to declare the town needed a place for those who indulge in disorderly conduct.

 The town financial statement shows the lockup cost $1,179 in a year when the total receipts for the town were $2201.
-Click on photo for a larger image.
+Click on the photo for a larger image.
 Source: Town of North East Financial Report.

 Soon enough, the town fathers spent money acquiring a lot from Walter Armstrong on Cecil Ave.
 Then, they hired architect Levi O. Cameron to draw up plans, and once that was done, they gave the contract for building the place to Mr. Haddock.
 When it was finished, the building had drained nearly $1,200 from the public purse.